Kbernius-content/write-with-fauna/README.md

-If you are building full-stack serverless apps with JavaScript frameworks, serverless functions, 3rd party APIs, GraphQL, and Fauna, we invite you to participate in the paid Write with Fauna program.
+If you are building full-stack serverless apps serverless functions, 3rd party APIs, GraphQL, and Fauna, we invite you to participate in the paid Write with Fauna program.

 Join in on the serverless community discussion, and grow your personal brand in the process.
 We pay our writers between $200-500 per article and promote content across our social channels–including a 75k+ audience on Twitter.